-Summa Cum Laude: Seniors with an academic GPA of 4.4 and above at the end of seven semesters will graduate with "highest distinction."
+Summa Cum Laude: Seniors with an academic GPA of 4.4 and above at the end of seven semesters (of letter gradees A-F) will graduate with "highest distinction."
 At Commencement these students will wear silver cords.
 A student must have three semesters of letter grades at University High School to be eligible.

-Magna Cum Laude: Seniors with an academic GPA of between 4.0 and 4.39 at the end of seven semesters will graduate with "great distinction."
+Magna Cum Laude: Seniors with an academic GPA of between 4.0 and 4.39 at the end of seven semesters (of letter gradees A-F) will graduate with "great distinction."
 At Commencement these students will wear blue cords.
 A student must have three semesters of letter grades at University High School to be eligible.

-Cum Laude: Seniors with an academic GPA of between 3.75 and 3.99 at the end of seven semesters will graduate with "distinction."
+Cum Laude: Seniors with an academic GPA of between 3.75 and 3.99 at the end of seven semesters (of letter gradees A-F) will graduate with "distinction."
 At Commencement these students will wear navy blue cords.
 A student must have three semesters of letter grades at University High School to be eligible.